Thank you! Your submission has been received!

 - Add a switch to Hide specific items until ready to be displayed in certain areas of your site

-Use switches to help in filtering out the items you want to show in a Dynamic list.
+Use switches to help in filtering out the items you want to show in a Collection List.

 As a designer you can allow CMS Editors the power to pick a color that can be used to style different elements like background color, text, and border color.
 CMS Editors would be given a color picker to select any number of colors themselves.